forthrightla/joshwrightlac/projects/jump-rope-nationals-case-study.md

 ### Understanding the event

-One observation that stood out was the use of “runners.”
+One observation that stood out to me was the use of “runners.”

 Each athlete competes at one of nine stations, observed by three judges.